pm4js/pm4js-core/DOCS.md

 * **LogGeneralFiltering.filterCaseSize(log, $minSize$, $maxSize$)**: filters the cases having a length (number of events) included in the specified range.
 * **LogGeneralFiltering.filterCaseDuration(log, $minDuration$, $maxDuration$, $timestampKey$)**: filters the cases having a duration included in the specified range, with regards to the attribute specified in **timestampKey**.
+* **LogGeneralFiltering.filterCasesHavingEventAttributeValue(log, valuesArray, $positive$, $attributeKey$)**: filters the cases having at least one event for which the value for attribute key falls in the specified range.
+Setting positive to false, it keeps the cases having no event for which the value for the attribute falls in the specified range.
+* **LogGeneralFiltering.filterEventsHavingEventAttributeValues(log, valuesArray, $positive$, $attributeKey$)**: filters the events (trimming the cases) having the specified value for the attribute.
+Setting positive to false, it keeps the events for which the value for the attribute do not fall in the specified range.

 # Statistics